tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 - [ ] Needs
 	- [x] Recap
 	- [ ] Mindless Myths
-	- [ ] Decide What their currency is
+	- [ ] Decide What their currency is!!!!!!!!!!!!
+	- [ ] what are u emulating with the goblins
 	- [ ] Infection Tracker and Mechanic
 	- [ ] figure out xp leveling